monix/monix-connect/docs/overview.md

 ```

 But you would probably only want to add a specific connector to your library dependencies, see how to do so and how to get started with them in the next sections.

+⚠️ **Mind that the project isn't yet stable, so binary compatibility is not guaranteed.** ❗